-Rev. Dr. Frank Yates has been a PResbytreian minister for 42 years.
-He has served three different campus minitry settings and everal congregations in Texas and New Mexico.
-He taught part-time at numerous colleges and universities over 37 years, theaching theology, ethics, philosophy, world religions, and Biblical studies.
+Rev. Dr. Frank Yates has been a Presbytreian minister for 42 years.
+He has served three different campus ministry settings and several congregations in Texas and New Mexico.
+He taught part-time at numerous colleges and universities over 37 years, teaching theology, ethics, philosophy, world religions, and Biblical studies.
 He also lectures at Albuquerque Oasis and the Osher Life Long Learning Institute.

 Libby graduated from Stephen F. Austin State University in Nacogdoches, TX with a Bachelor of Arts/Anthropology in 1980.
 She went on to earn her Master of Arts/Christian Education from the Presbyterian School of Christian Education in 1982, and earned her Doctorate in Educational Ministry from Columbia Theological Seminary in May 2010.
 She is currently a Certified Christian Educator.

 Libby began her 30 year career as a Christian Educator at the First Presbyterian Church in York, South Carolina.
 After working for one year she relocated to Charlotte, North Carolina where she held a position with the Seigle Ave.
 Presbyterian Church from 1983 until 1992.
 She then moved on to San Angelo, TX where she was a Christian Educator for the First Christian Church and the St. Luke United Methodist Church respectively.
 In 1995 Libby and her family moved to Memphis where she served Balmoral Presbyterian Church.